Hiring a Sales and Marketing Coach

 To have your team trained effectively, you must:

-- Provide proper training to your sales team to ensure they have the necessary knowledge and skills to adapt to answer customer questions.
+• Provide proper training to your sales team to ensure they have the necessary knowledge and skills to answer common customer questions.

-- Teach them to identify and capitalize on potential growth opportunities to help your business expand and thrive.
+• Teach your team to identify and capitalize on potential growth opportunities to help your business expand and thrive.

 The more effectively trained your sales and marketing staff is, the more robust your business will become.